 Planting medium and nutrient solution are important for growth and yield of crop grown on hydroponic systems.
 The objective of this study was to find out whether there was interaction effect between planting media and nutrient solutions on the growth and yield of shallot on hydroponic wick system.
 The study was conducted from February to May 2020 in a screen house, Ledug Villages, Kembaran District, Banyumas Regency.
 The experimental design used was a randomized completed block design with two factors.
 The first factor was types of planting media ie sand, sand+husk charcoal, and sand+sawdust.
 The second factor was types of hydroponic nutrient solution ie AB Mix, fermented urine of rabbit, and fermented vermicompost.
 There were 9 combinations of treatments.
 There were 4 pots, each containing 1 plant, in each treatment unit and each treatment was repeated 3 times.
 The observed variables were height of plant, number of leaves, number of tillers, volume of roots, total length of roots, number of bulbs, fresh weight of plant, and dry weight of bulbs.
 The data were analyzed by F test, followed by DMRT at a 5% error level if there was significant effects.
-Results showed that There was no significant interaction effect between types of planting media and types of nutrient solution on all observed variables.
-Conversely, the types of nutrient solutions did not affect height of shallot plants, but other observed variables.
+Results showed that There was no significant interaction effect between types of planting media and types of nutrient solution on all observed variables; shallot plant grown on sand+sawdust was the lowest, but types of media did not affect the others variables.
 Shallot plants supplied with nutrient solution from fermented vermicompost were the lowest.